Firewolf1337/RCRPlanner/README.md

 In addition, it is possible to create some interesting statistics.

 If you are interested, try it!
 No installation necessary.
-Just extract the zip file in a folder of your choice.
+Just extract the zip file in an empty folder of your choice.

 ## Overview